davidmogar/quizzer-scala/README.md

 [![Build Status](https://magnum.travis-ci.com/davidmogar/quizzer-java.svg?token=wmck5BREt8bmqUpsNF4v&branch=master)](https://magnum.travis-ci.com/davidmogar/quizzer-java)

-This is the Ruby version of Quizzer, a simple application to parse JSON files with questons and answers of students to these questions to generate and/or validate grades for all the students.
+This is the Scala version of Quizzer, a simple application to parse JSON files with questons and answers of students to these questions to generate and/or validate grades for all the students.

 ##Usage